Biceps Tendonitis & Tears Specialist in Kirkland, WA

 When biceps tenodesis is performed the biceps is released from its attachment on the superior labrum.
 It is then reattached further down in the arm.
 This method avoids the possibility of the tendon slipping down in the arm and creating a popeye deformity.
 It also preserves strength and avoids the fatigue weakness that may accompany biceps tenotomy.
 Postoperatively, patients are usually in a sling for 4 to 6 weeks to help them avoid actively flexing the elbow and stressing the repair.
 Activities are then gradually resumed.

 Schedule An Appointment

 The specific treatment method utilized will largely depend on the type and severity of your individual injury.
 It is important to consult with an orthopedic specialist to discuss your treatment options.
-As a fellowship-trained board certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment for bicep tears and injuries.
+As a fellowship-trained board certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment to patients throughout the Kirkland, Eastside Seattle, and Redmond area for bicep tears and injuries.
 Call (425) 899-4810 to schedule an appointment with Dr. Clinton today!